 Since 1988, all new or modified child support orders include an automatic wage withholding order.
-(If child support and alimony are combined into one family support payment, the wage withholding order applies to the whole amount owed; however, orders involving only alimony don't result in automatic wage withholding.)
+If child support and alimony are combined into one family support payment, the wage withholding order applies to the whole amount owed; however, orders involving only alimony don't result in automatic wage withholding.

 You may not be fired, disciplined, or otherwise retaliated against because your pay is subject to a wage withholding order to pay child support.

-No lawsuit or court order is required for this type of garnishment; if you are in default, your wages can be garnished.
+No lawsuit or court order is required for this type of garnishment; if you're in default, your wages can be garnished.

 At least 30 days before the garnishment is set to begin, you must be notified in writing of:

 If you owe money to the IRS, watch out: The agency can take a big chunk of your wages, and it doesn't have to get a court order first.

 The amount you get to keep depends on how many dependents you have and your standard deduction amount.
+(26 U.S.C. § 6334(d)).
 Your employer will pay you a fairly low minimum amount each week and give the rest to the IRS.
 The IRS must send a wage levy notice to your employer, who is required to give you a copy.
-The notice includes an exemption claim form, which you should complete and return.
+The notice includes an exemption claim form, which you can complete and return.

 State and local tax agencies also have the right to take some of your wages.
 In many states, however, the law limits how much the taxing authority can take.
 Contact your state labor department for information on your state's law.
-Learn more about back taxes in Nolo's Back Taxes and Tax Debt section.

 If a judgment creditor is attempting to garnish your wages, you might be able to challenge the garnishment by raising an objection.
 The procedures you need to follow to object to a wage garnishment depend on the type of debt that the creditor is trying to collect from you, as well as the laws of your state.